BWibo/3dcitydb-mkdocs/docs/citydb-tool/export_citygml.md

 # CityGML-Specific Export Options

-The **CityGML** exporter in the **3DCityDB Tool** provides options specific to exporting data in the **CityGML format**.
+The **CityGML** exporter in the **3Dcitydb-tool** provides options specific to exporting data in the **CityGML format**.
 These options allow users to customize version compatibility, apply transformations, and manage feature mappings.

 ---